-Iceland Music/ÚTÓN provides grants and funding to support Icelandic musicians through three main channels: the Travel Export Fund, Marketing Export Fund, and Reykjavík Loftbru.
+Iceland Music/ÚTÓN provides grants and funding to support Icelandic musicians through two main channels: the Music Export Fund, and the Marketing Grant.

-Applications for these three funds are only available in Icelandic, although they may be filled out in English.
+Applications for these funds are available in both Icelandic and English.

 Only Icelandic companies and individuals are eligible for funding, and applications from non-Icelandic companies or individuals will not be considered.
 Iceland Music/ÚTÓN does not pay promoters to book Icelandic bands.
 However, promoters may assist bands in supporting an application for grants that bands may be eligible for, e.g. Travel Support funding.